 The market for hospital acquired disease testing is currently exhibiting double digit growth rates.
 Catalyzed by rising population and modernization of the healthcare infrastructure, there has been a significant increase in the number of health care facilities across the globe.
 This has resulted in a rising incidence of HAIs, driving the demand of hospital acquired disease tests.
 Moreover, with advanced technologies and scientific innovations, various techniques are now available in the market for preventing, diagnosing, and monitoring HAIs such as microarrays, polymerase chain reaction (PCR), real time location systems (RTLSs), and solid phase hybridization.
 Techniques such as RTLS makes it easy to prevent HAIs from spreading in both patients and staff.
 Growing awareness of HAIs among patients and governments enacting regulations that penalize hospitals having a high incidence of HAIs are some of the other factors that are catalyzing the growth of the market.
-Looking forward, the market value is projected to exceed US$ 1,720 Million by 2023, exhibiting a CAGR of around 18% during 2018-2023.
+Looking forward, the market value is projected to reach US$ 2,527 Million by 2025, exhibiting a CAGR of around 16.3% during 2020-2025.

 This report provides a deep insight into the global hospital-acquired disease testing market covering all its essential aspects.
 This ranges from macro overview of the market to micro details of the industry performance, recent trends, key market drivers and challenges, SWOT analysis, Porter’s five forces analysis, value chain analysis, etc. This report is a must-read for entrepreneurs, investors, researchers, consultants, business strategists, and all those who have any kind of stake or are planning to foray into the hospital-acquired disease testing market in any manner.